09ashishkapoor/1000namesofmaadya/README.md

+> NOTICE: This repository was cleaned up — the canonical, production-ready website is now under the `site/` folder.
+> Duplicate site builds and raw exports were moved to `archive/`.
+See `archive/README.md` for details.

 # ॥ Maa Ādya Mahākālī Sahasranāma ॥

 A beautiful, interactive website displaying the 1,072 sacred names of Maa Ādya Mahākālī with detailed meanings and elaborations in both English and Hindi.